 Researchers say successful change comes only in stages.
 How long it takes is an individual matter.

 Making healthy lifestyle changes affects not only our risk for disease and the way we feel today but also our health and ability to function independently in later life (see "Lifestyle factors reduce the need for nursing home care").
 What we do for ourselves is often more important than what medicine can offer us.
-Yet making healthy changes is easier said than done.
+Yet making healthy lifestyle changes is easier said than done.
 Even when we're strongly motivated, adopting a new, healthy habit — or breaking an old, bad one — can be terribly difficult.

 Studies have also shown that goals are easier to reach if they're specific ("I'll walk 20 minutes a day," rather than "I'll get more exercise") and not too numerous (having too many goals limits the amount of attention and willpower you can devote to reaching any single goal).
 Another recurring theme is that it's not enough to have a goal: You also need practical ways to reach it.
 For example, if your goal is to stick to a low-calorie diet, have a plan in place for quelling hunger pangs (for example, keep a bottle of water or cup of tea nearby, or chew sugarless gum).